 - Ability to secure an internship by demonstrating a pro-active approach

 - Motivation to successfully complete an internship period far away from home

 - Motivation to intern in the United States (instead of elsewhere)

-- Coherence between your field of study, the content of your internship and your future plans
+- A clear connection between your field of study, the content of your internship and your future plans

 - Your communication skills, ambassador qualities and leadership potential